-Liquid Hedge Funds - a business that manages approximately \$5.2 billion of AUM which includes \$4.5 billion of AUM relating to Graticule Asset Management Asia ("Graticule") on the affiliated manager platform ("Affiliated Managers") as a result of the Fortress Asia Macro Funds and related managed accounts transition on January 5, 2015.
-Fortress also receives fees for providing infrastructure services (technology, back office, and related services) to Graticule.
-During the second quarter of 2015, Graticule notified Fortress of its intention to terminate the infrastructure services agreement effective at the end of May 2016.
-Fortress will continue to earn fees for providing services to Graticule through the effective date of the termination.
-In addition, this business includes an endowment style fund, which invests in Fortress Funds, funds managed by external managers, and direct investments; a fund that primarily focuses on an international "event driven" investment strategy, particularly in Europe, Asia-Pacific and Latin
+Liquid Hedge Funds - a business that manages approximately \$4.5 billion of AUM which includes \$4.2 billion of AUM relating to Graticule Asset Management Asia ("Graticule") as a result of the Fortress Asia Macro Funds and related managed accounts transition on January 5, 2015.
+Fortress also received fees for providing infrastructure services (technology, back office, and related services) to Graticule through the termination of the infrastructure services agreement in May 2016.
+In addition, this business includes an endowment style fund, which invests in Fortress Funds, funds managed by external managers and direct investments.